-Applications for compensation and reimbursement of expenses shall comply with the national fee guidelines promulgated by the Executive Office for United States Trustee pursuant to 28 U.S.C. §586(a)(3)(A)(i) and any Policy of the United States Trustee for Region 10 for Implementation of Fee Guidelines.
+Applications for compensation and reimbursement of expenses shall comply with the fee guidelines of the UST under 28 U.S.C. §586(a)(3)(A)(i) and the Policy of the United States Trustee for Region 10 for Implementation of Fee Guidelines.
 Applications for compensation and reimbursement of expenses shall be filed separately for the trustee and each professional.

 (A) Counsel has filed an executed copy of the “Rights and Responsibilities of Chapter 13 Debtors and Their Attorneys,” available on the Court’s website;

-(5) Except for pre-petition retainers, all fees shall be paid through the plan unless otherwise ordered.
-Absent Court authorization, Counsel may not receive fees directly from the Debtor other than the pre-petition retainer.
-After plan confirmation, the trustee shall pay Counsel until the fee is paid in full.
+Except for pre-petition retainers, all fees shall be paid through the plan and Counsel may not receive fees directly from the Debtor, unless the Court orders otherwise.

-(7) On its own motion or the motion of any party in interest at any time prior to entry of a final decree, the Court may order a hearing to review any fee paid or to be paid.
+On its own motion or the motion of a party in interest prior to entry of a final decree, the Court may order a hearing to review a fee paid or to be paid.